• A Moment to Read

 Sold

-This oil on canvas is housed in a complementary wooden frame finished in a deep forest green.
+This oil on canvas is present in a complementary slim wood frame.
 Both the painting and frame are in excellent vintage condition.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.